stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 Make sure you know what it means for a skater to be on the track.
 Reference [Rules 2.2 Positions](https://rules.wftda.com/02_gameplay.html#positions) and [Casebook 4.2.3](https://rules.wftda.com/casebook/04_c_penalties.html#interfering-with-the-flow-of-the-game).
 Be aware that skaters often move on and off the track during the lineup period.
 You should not take action until the jam-start whistle would be blown.
 If you need to go into an Official Time Out to assess a penalty, do so in place of starting the jam.

   - Do both teams have a jammer on track or in the box?
-  - Are enough blockers on the track to form a pack?
+  - Are enough blockers on the track to form a pack (at least one per team)?
   - Is the Penalty Box Manager signaling for a skater to report to the box, while that skater is not on the track?
   - Is the Penalty Lineup Tracker indicating that a skater is on track who is not eligible to skate?

 In all of these situations, whistle an Official Time Out instead of starting the jam.
-Assess a Delay of Game penalty to the captain of the team failing to field the right skaters, or a TODO to a queued skater who is not lined up.
+Assess a Delay of Game penalty to the captain of the team failing to field the right skaters, or a to a queued skater who is not lined up (Casebook C4.2.3A).

   - Is either team fielding a number of skaters significantly in excess of what is allowed?
     - Whistle an Official Time Out.